kohesive/solr-undertow/README.md

 You may download a release under the releases here, or you can build your own binary.

-`./gradlew build distTar distWithSolr`
+`./gradlew build distAll`

-and the resulting binaries will be under `./build/distributions` as .tgz files.
+and the resulting binaries will be under `./build/distributions` as `.tgz` and `.zip` files.

 #### Building with IntelliJ

 Open the `build.gradle` file as a project, accept the default Gradle wrapper, and then fixup JDK to be 1.7 or newer.
-Be sure you have Kotlin plugin installed and that it matches the version in the Gradle build, check the [gradle.properties file](./gradle.properties) for Kotlin version number.
+Be sure you have Kotlin plugin installed and that it matches the version in the Gradle build or newer, check the [gradle.properties file](./gradle.properties) for Kotlin version number.